The Park Ridge Public Library offers various services and materials to library users who have low vision.

 Large CCTV Magnifying Machines

-These machines, with a 14 to 17 inch screen and movable tray, are available for extended checkout.
+These machines, with a 20 inch screens and movable tray, are available for extended checkout.
 For your convenience, the Library will deliver the machine to your home.

 Voices of Vision/Talking Books